Willie Sutton understood.

 A global survey of IT managers from IDC and sponsored by Dimension Data has shown that the majority think that having the company hacked from the outside is highly unlikely.

-Changing nature of computer crime
+Changing nature of bank robbers

 The nature of internal security breaches is also changing.
 In the past employees would either vandalise their employer’s systems as an act of revenge or use them to steal money.